bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 noremap <silent> <A-t> :$tabnew<CR>
 ```

-It is possible to configure the above `Alt-t` mapping in terminal Vim, but it
+Note, It is possible to configure an `Alt-t` mapping in terminal Vim, but it
 involves coding in the specific terminal sequence which is not as nice nor as
-intuitive.
+intuitive as Neovim's approach.

 Broader Neovim benefits
 =======================